Best Mattresses for Shoulder Pain (2023)

 Addressing the discomfort that makes it difficult for you to fall asleep and stay asleep is key to interrupting this sleep-pain cycle.
 Don’t overlook the importance of your sleep environment—temperature, lighting, and the mattress you sleep on—as you pursue your solution.

 When you’re dealing with pain in your shoulders, the quality and design of your mattress could play a huge role in determining whether you sleep restfully or wake up with soreness and stiffness.

 A typical adult sleeps 7 or 8 hours a night, with pressure-sensitive areas—shoulders, back, hips, neck, or some combination—bearing a good portion of their body weight.
 A mattress that provides the right amount of pressure relief and support while keeping your spine in a neutral alignment can greatly reduce the stress on these areas.

 These qualities are even more important for people dealing with pain, including shoulder pain caused by an injury or a medical condition.

 Because shoulder pain is so common, it is clear to see that there are many causes that people of all ages can have.

-Millions of people visit the doctor every year for shoulder injuries.
-A sizeable chunk of these visits are due to rotator cuff injuries.
-The rotator cuff is a group of muscles and joints that holds the shoulder together.
+A large number of shoulder pain cases are due to rotator cuff injuries that affect a group of muscles and joints that holds the shoulder together.
 True to its name, it allows you to reach overhead and rotate your arm around.
 Injuries to the rotator cuff are often sports-related.
 If you’re an athlete and having shoulder pain, make sure to check out our best mattress for athletes.

 A frozen shoulder is simply just stiffness in the shoulder joint.
 This is caused by the thickening of your shoulder tissue capsules.
 When your shoulder is frozen any movement can cause pain and range of motion becomes difficult.
 This pain can last anywhere from 1-3 years.